-First of all, we must know that Standard German is the official language in Germany and Standard German is the most widely spoken language in the whole country of Germany.
+First, we must know that Standard German is the official language in Germany, and Standard German is the most widely spoken language in Germany.

-The standard German language was developed over a long period of time.
+The standard German language was developed over a long period.
 It first started to develop in the 8th century.
 Moreover, German is spoken by about 95 million local speakers and around 85 million non-native speakers worldwide.

-The official language of Germany is Standard German, which is also the third most widespread language on Earth.
+The official language of Germany is Standard German, the third most widespread language on Earth.
 German is the third most spoken language in North Dakota.
-All people with an internet connection may study German online thanks to online German courses.
+Thanks to online German courses, all people with internet access may study German online.

-German is spoken in neighboring countries such as Austria, Switzerland, and Luxembourg / Belgium / Lichtenstein, each of which has a separate German-speaking community.
+German is spoken in neighboring countries such as Austria, Switzerland, and Luxembourg / Belgium / Lichtenstein, each with a separate German-speaking community.

 Standard German is almost always used in writing because it is taught at schools and in the German media.
-But every region of Germany has its own dialect – so when people talk, they usually speak their local dialect.
+But every region of Germany has its dialect – so when people talk, they usually speak their local dialect.

 Thus, most people speak German as their mother tongue.
 But some regions also have other languages or dialects spoken alongside or instead of it.

 In Bavaria (south-eastern region): Bavarian language.
-A West Germanic language spoken in parts of Bavaria and Austria is dated back to the 12th century.
+A West Germanic language spoken in parts of Bavaria and Austria dates back to the 12th century.
 Bavaria is a region in southeastern Germany.
-Inhabited by the Bavarians until 955, it was united with the rest of the Frankish kingdom as a duchy after that date.
+Inhabited by the Bavarians until 955, it was united with the rest of the Frankish kingdom as a duchy.

-During World War II, Bavaria had been a refuge from persecution for many artists and scientists, notably for those who had been denounced as non-Aryan by reason of their Jewish or leftist political views.
+During World War II, Bavaria was a refuge from persecution for many artists and scientists, notably for those denounced as non-Aryan because of their Jewish or leftist political views.

-Bavarian was formerly spoken in parts of the southern Czech Republic and western Hungary.
+Bavarian was formerly spoken in southern Czech Republic and western Hungary.
 Bavarian is a continuum of more or less mutually intelligible local and regional variants, some of which are mutually unintelligible with Standard German.